samvermeir1606/lighthouse-database-vrt-test/README.md

 This server is currently running on Heroku, at the following url: https://sheltered-shelf-81281.herokuapp.com/.
 Going to the url will give you a list of all the rows in the database, in a JSON format.
 To make sure the database gets filled with the right data, all the endpoints are hooked up to a cron job at https://console.cron-job.org/jobs.
-To edit the server (or start any updates or changed that you would like to do), start at "app.js"
+To edit the server (or start any updates or changed that you would like to do), start at "app.js" Cron-job status can be viewed on this status page: https://y9l793ff.status.cron-job.org/
 ## Currently running Cronjobs
 | Status | Execution moment | Brand | Main Brand | Endpoint |
 | --- | --- | --- | --- | --- |